 The cast iron piece I had bought thrifting and is quite heavy.
 It’s a home for a bird I have made over in the same link I mention above.
 Small antique dishes hold gilded corn on the cob holders from the 1940’s waiting for summer.

 Next, on the wall adjacent to the bookcase is our buffet and it’s pretty this spring.
 An antique French Jardinière I have bought from one of my favorite Etsy shops and it’s filled with moss and an Easter egg I have made.
 It adds elegance and a touch of French.
-The nest I have made and it’s easy, free and you can read it HERE also adding Spanish adds texture.

 Next, Let’s Look At the Coffee Table Decorated For Spring